 We may transfer the information you provide to us to countries outside the European Economic Area (“EEA”), including to the United States, for the purposes of providing you with our Services.
 We will take reasonable steps to ensure that adequate protections are in place to ensure the security of your information.
 The EEA comprises the EU member states plus Norway, Iceland and Liechtenstein.

-Currently, we use the services of the following third party companies who may process your data on servers located outside the EEA, including in the United States.
+Currently, we use the services of third party companies who may process your data on servers located outside the EEA, including in the United States.
 These include:

 5. Data retention

 We will retain your personal data only for as long as is necessary for the purpose we collect it.
 Different laws may also require us to keep different data for different periods of time.
 For example, the Conduct of Employment Agencies and Employment Businesses Regulations 2003, require us to keep work-seeker records for at least one year from (a) the date of their creation or (b) after the date on which we last provide you with our Services.

 We must also keep your payroll records, holiday pay, sick pay and pensions auto-enrolment records for as long as is legally required by HMRC and associated national minimum wage, social security and tax legislation.
 This is currently 3 to 6 years.

 Where we have obtained your consent to process your sensitive personal data, we will do so in line with our retention policy.
 Upon expiry of that period we will seek further consent from you.
 Where consent is not granted we will cease to process your sensitive personal data.

 Please be aware that you have the following data protection rights: